Connect with us

 What a kola nut means to an Ìgbò man is different from what it means to a Yoruba man or a Hausa man.
 To the Ìgbò, the fruit is beyond the mere seed people eat and use for hospitality purposes.
 Of course, other regions offer kola nuts to their guests as a symbol of hospitality and even eat it casually as much as Ndi-Ìgbò.
 But only the Ìgbò popularize their emphasis of value on kola nut.

-There is a popular saying among the Ìgbò that, “kola nut is cultivated in large quantities in Western Nigeria, consumed greatly in the North and valued and respected among the Ìgbò of the Southeast”.
-The fact in the ceremonial reverence for the kola nut by Ndi Ìgbò is evident in their rituals of presentation, blessing, breaking, and sharing of the precious fruit.
-These solemn traditional rites signify the bond among the living on one hand, between the living and the ancestors (ndi ichie) on the other hand.
-The ceremony serves as a covenant of the host and the guests with benevolent ancestors and deities in the presence of the earth deity (Ani).
+There is a popular saying among the Ìgbò that, “kola nut is cultivated in large quantities in Western Nigeria, consumed greatly in the North, and valued and respected among the Ìgbò of the Southeast”.
+The fact in ceremonial reverence for the kola nut by Ndi Ìgbò is evident in their rituals of presentation, blessing, breaking, and sharing of the precious fruit.
+These solemn traditional rites signify the bond among the living on one hand, and between the living and the ancestors (ndi ichie) on the other hand.
+The ceremony serves as a covenant between the host and the guests with benevolent ancestors and deities in the presence of the earth deity (Ani).

 The kola nut, however, comes in different halves referred to as lobes or cotyledons.
 These lobes, ranging from one to virtually eight lobes, have varying significance in the Ìgbò cosmology.
 These significances include;